IQComputing/wpcf7-recaptcha/readme.txt

 = 1.1.9 (2019-05-14) =
 * Added selectable option to choose which website to pull reCaptcha resources from (google.com | recaptcha.net)
+* Added and modified some class methods.
+See extended changelog for further details.
+* Modified noscript reCaptcha to look and function better "default".
+Styling left to theme authors and developers.

 = 1.1.8 (2019-04-26) =
 * Fixed WPCF7+Flamingo bug which saved un-verified submissions to spam in Flamingo.
 Thanks @scits!